 Genuine Leather

-So, the thicker the material the more issues I had with the deboss tip.
-Leather gave me a few issues.
+So, the thicker the material, the more issues I had with the deboss tip.
+Leather gave me a few problems.
 Here are a few tips if you are going to attempt a project:

-- Move your star wheels all the way over to the right and only use 11-inch wide material.
+- Move your star wheels all the way to the right and use only 11-inch-wide material.

-- Use a NEW strong grip mat and tape down all the way around the edges.
+- Use a NEW strong-grip mat and tape it down all the way around the edges.

 - Be sure not to put the tape anywhere that the deboss tool will go.
-It can “clog” the tip and it will stop.
+It can clog the tip and stop.

-The deboss did work but not very well.
+The debossing worked, but not very well.
 The effect is super subtle.
 I am actually hoping that the engraving tip works better on leather.
-Y’all stay tuned as I hope to have that post up soon and you can compare the two before deciding which to purchase.
-I was able to get the deboss to work on the leather but I frankly was not impressed.
-I will probably not use this tip for this application again actually.
+Stay tuned; I expect to have that post up soon, and you can compare the two before deciding which to purchase.
+I was able to get the deboss to work on the leather, but I frankly was not impressed.
+I will probably not use this tip for this application again.

 Do you need the fine debossing tip from Cricut?

-Should you buy this tool for your Cricut Maker machine?
+Should you purchase this tool for your Cricut Maker?
 Is it worth the investment?
 The bottom line is that if you do a lot of debossing when crafting, it is definitely worth it.
 Think about never needing to invest in another debossing folder.
 Just fire up your Cricut machine and do it all right there.
-I think the fine Cricut deboss tool is a great addition to your machine for those that love that debossed look.
+I think the fine Cricut deboss tool is a great addition to your machine for those who love that debossed look.

-I do hope this post has helped you learn about the new tip and what it can do on a wide variety of materials.
+I hope this post has helped you learn about the new tip and how it can be applied to a wide variety of materials.

-Jump in and make something amazing with your deboss tip from Cricut!
+Jump in and make something amazing with your Cricut deboss tip!

-We would love if you share your creations in our Facebook group as well.
+We would love it if you shared your creations in our Facebook group as well.
 We are always looking for inspiration.
 You can also ask any questions you have about the fine Cricut deboss tool below.
 Enjoy and happy crafting!

 More Cricut tools and ideas